-Meme video sits on a knife edge: lean too clean and the joke evaporates, lean too rough and the algorithm filters it.
-The 10 prompts below are built around current internet-cultural patterns — the ratatouille payoff, the CEO-lifestyle satire, the “30 days of X” timelapse, the chaotic friend group POV — with enough specificity that the model lands the comedic beat, but enough room that you can swap the punchline in post.
+Meme video sits on a knife edge: too clean and the joke evaporates, too rough and the algorithm filters it.
+The 10 prompts below are built around durable internet-cultural patterns — the ratatouille payoff, the CEO-lifestyle satire, the “30 days of X” timelapse, the chaotic friend-group POV — specific enough that the model lands the comedic beat, loose enough that you can swap the punchline in post.

 Five required elements: